 “Indigenous peoples” refers to populations that are the original inhabitants of any given geographic region in the world.
 “Native American” and “American Indian” are widely used, but remember that the term Indian exists because Columbus believed he had reached the Indian Ocean.
 The best option is to refer to specific tribe names.

 Visit these websites to learn more about Indigenous peoples

 - Native Knowledge 360° is run by the Smithsonian National Museum of the American Indian.
-Check out featured resources for Unlearning Columbus Day Myths, plus hear from young Native activists and changemakers in special student webinars.
+Check out featured resources for Unlearning Columbus Day Myths.

 - PBS’s Native American Heritage Collection takes a look at Indigenous art, history, and culture as told by historians, artists, students, and scientists.

 - The Zinn Education Project believes in taking a more engaging and more honest look at the past.
 Take a look at their resources on Native American topics.

 Read books by Indigenous authors